UnquietCode/Flapi/README.txt

 classes and their methods.
 Once everything is wired together you can make use of your new API!

-See the wiki for more information on how to get started.
+See [Home](the wiki) for more information on how to get started.
 You might also find some useful examples in the src/test directory.

 Enjoy!